A Program For Teen Parents

 District 214 teens who are pregnant or have delivered and are parenting their baby, may be eligible to attend Vanguard School and participate in Prenatal and Parenting Classes along with continuing the student’s high school curriculum.
 Additional requirements for admission are evaluated individually.

-The prenatal class is designed to provide the pregnant teens with facts and information regarding a healthy pregnancy, labor, delivery and postpartum experience.
+The prenatal portion of the class is designed to provide the pregnant teens with facts and information regarding a healthy pregnancy, labor, delivery and postpartum experience.

 How to Enroll

-Registered district students are referred by the school nurse after receiving confirmation and documentation of the pregnancy in writing by the doctor.
+Registered district students can be referred by the school nurse, a counselor or social worker.
 The Teen Parenting Coordinator will do an on-site assessment to determine the needs of each individual student.
 Every effort will be made to provide an assessment within one week of the request.

-The Teen Parenting Coordinator welcomes the student’s parent or guardian involvement.
-Please email the coordinator at email@example.com to set up an appointment to discuss any concerns.
+Rachel Sullivan the current Teen Parenting Coordinator welcomes the student’s parent or guardian involvement.
+Please email her at firstname.lastname@example.org, call her directly at 847-951-6384 or call the office at 847-870-8181 to discuss any questions or concerns.

 High School District 214